What's Required For SBA Lending?

 When seeking out a traditional business loan, most business owners prepare to put up a significant amount of collateral, often including business property, equity, and personal assets.
 However, collateral requirements for SBA loans are more flexible than the average term loan, providing numerous advantages for many businesses.

-The collateral requirements of SBA loans are the source of many common misconceptions.
-Business owners often come into the process assuming if they don’t have ample assets for collateral, they won’t be approved for any SBA loan program.
+The requirements of SBA loan collateral are the source of many common misconceptions.
+Business owners often come into the process assuming if they don't have ample assets for collateral, they won't be approved for any SBA loan program.
 This is not entirely accurate when taking the full scope of SBA lending programs into account.

 - Business assets such as real estate or equipment

 The type and total value of collateral required by an SBA lender can also vary depending on the breakdown of equity in the company held by each owner or previous lender.

 While the details surrounding SBA loan collateral can vary widely depending on the unique situation, there is one requirement that all of the administration's lending programs share.
 All loans insured by the SBA require a personal guarantee from every owner with a 20 percent or greater equity stake in the business.
 Personal guarantees may also be requested from key executives or other senior-level managers.

 A personal guarantee is a legally binding document acknowledging that the business owners or executives involved are personally responsible for repaying the loan.
 Without a personal guarantee, lenders feel less confident in extending credit to a business.
 Personal guarantees involve a level of risk for business owners as their personal assets such as real estate or savings could be on the line if the business cannot meet the loan’s repayment obligations.
 But that risk comes with a significant reward — access to reliable financing from a trusted lender.